LBTree - Writing and Testing a Lookup Tree

 Testing

-I designed a test that uses a remove probability equal to the number of nodes added devided by a configurable maximum.
+I designed a test that uses a remove probability equal to the number of nodes added divided by a configurable maximum.
 Each iteration, if an element is not removed it is added, and if there are zero nodes in the tree at any point after the first iteration the test is complete.

 Competition

-To both verify my tests and to get an idea of relative performance, tsearch from glibc and LibCFU were selected as the most highly reccomended comparable options.
+To both verify my tests and to get an idea of relative performance, tsearch from glibc and LibCFU were selected as the most highly recommended comparable options.
 Tsearch implemnts a red-black tree and LibCFU a hash table.
 Note that the test requires a replace that returns the replaced element, something that to the best of my knowledge tsearch does not implement, therefore the Add test for tsearch involves 2 traversals of the tree and the results may not apply well to your use case.

 The following graphs are average cycles over multiple test runs for each operation on the Y axis, plotted against maximum tree size on the X. All compiled with gcc -O3.
 Valgrind and KCachegrind were used to get reliable and deterministic cycle counts.